 At Bradford Law, we have extensive experience negotiating and litigating premises liability claims.
-Whether you have been injured on private, commercial, or public property, we know how to hold negligent property owners accountable.
-Contact our Charlotte office today for a free consultation with a personal injury attorney.
+Whether you have been injured on private, commercial, or public property in Charlotte, we know how to hold negligent property owners accountable.
+Contact our office today for a free consultation with a personal injury attorney.

 What Is Premises Liability?

 Under premises liability law, all property owners have a duty to protect visitors from injuries.
 In North Carolina, there are two categories of visitors: lawful and unlawful.
 Property owners and managers owe a duty of care to lawful visitors to maintain the safety of their premises and warn visitors about any hazards.
 For unlawful visitors, including trespassers or those entering the property to commit a crime, the property owner’s only duty is to not willfully cause them harm.

 Why You Need a Charlotte Premises Liability Lawyer

 Whether you have been injured at a neighbor’s home, the grocery store, on a sidewalk, a public park, or a government building, it takes a knowledgeable premises liability to prove your claim and get you the compensation you deserve.
 At Bradford Law, we have the skills and experience to prove the necessary elements of a claim: